MarcusHSmith/marcusmth/content/blog/how-to-code-review.md

 - [ ] Use `const` variables whenever possible
 - [ ] `let` is code smell, there is enough functional constructs to avoid `let`
 - [ ] Use absolute path for imports
-- [ ] Delegate functions are written in the format of `viewControllerDidRequestCreate`